fl101/awardfares-blog/_posts/2023-09-05-awardfares-vs-point-me.md

 ---
 layout: post
-title: "AwarFares vs. Point.me"
+title: "AwarFares vs. Point.me: 5 Key Differences"
 category: [Guide]
 tags: [Point.me]
 author: Germán
 image: /assets/img/awardfares-vs-point-me/cover.webp
-hidden: true
-sitemap: false
 ---

 AwardFares is the easiest way to search and find your next free flight using points or miles.
 In just a few clicks and with a modern user interface, you can search award availability across multiple frequent flyer programs, setup alerts, lookup seat maps and flight schedules.